A 20 Year Reflection from our Co-founder and Executive Director Zaid Gayle

 Our kids continue to inspire us to live openly and honestly and to not hide from the traumas we endure.
 I suppose that this is the true hallmark of service.
 A desire to so deeply be of service to others that your own suffering becomes an example of what is possible if you abide by the principles of peaceful resistance.
 Your breakdowns become the breakthroughs that move your community to action.
 Your tears become the rivers that flood the streets with new possibilities because they wash away the idea that the way things were will ever exist again.
 Our collective suffering is the key to ensuring the world we envision will endure.

-As we celebrate this 20 Year milestone, I encourage you to take a lesson from our youth and embrace the traumas that have shaped your life.
+As we celebrate our 20 Year Anniversary, we encourage you to take a lesson from our youth and embrace the traumas that have shaped your life.
 To #SeeTheHero and to affirm your greatness.